certusone/kb/docs/_sources/validator_ha.rst.txt

 Fortunately, active-standby setups are very common and there's a lot of tooling for automated failover.
 The state-of-the art solution is `Pacemaker/Corosync`_, superseding `heartbeat`_.
-Both were initially designed for VM clusters, which have very similar requirements to validators: no VM may ever run twice on the cluster, since it would result in immediate data corruption with two VMs running from the same storage.
+Both were initially designed for VM clusters, which have very similar requirements to validators: no VM may ever run twice on the cluster, since it would result in immediate data corruption with both running from the same storage.

 While Pacemaker/Corosync supports running with only two nodes, this is essentially a CA setup and *will not* survive a network partition.
-This is common (and reasonable) for router/firewall clusters, with devices close to each other and redundant network interfaces and cabling, but we do not recommend a two-node cluster for validators due to the obvious risks.
+This is common (and reasonable) for router/firewall clusters, with devices close to each other and redundant network interfaces and cabling, but we do not recommend a two-node cluster for validators due to the obvious risks e.g. of reaching a *split-brain* scenario where both nodes go active at the same time.

 Best practice for Pacemaker is a three node deployment - one active node, one standby node and a third quorum-only/witness node.
 Pacemaker will only *enable a resource* (i.e. start the validator